About this event

 9:30 a.m. – First car off

-Saturday evening's banquet will be on the Crowder College campus, Wright Conference Room, very near to our event on campus.
+Saturday evening's banquet will be on the Crowder College campus, Williams Building room 103-104 (aka the Ag Building), very near to our event on campus.

 - Baked beans